ebi-ait/ingest-kube-deployment/apps/ingress/README.md

 ## Helm

+Components to implement ingress are packaged through Helm.
+While a convenience method is provided through the Makefile, there is always the option to release directly through the `helm` utilities.

 ### Install

+To do a fresh install:

     helm install -f ingress/values.yaml -f ingess/<env_config>.yaml -n ingress ingress

 ### Upgrade

+To upgrade an existent release:

 	helm upgrade -f ingress/values.yaml -f ingess/<env_config>.yaml ingress ingress